 - A clean, streamlined aesthetic

-You can trick the eye into thinking your kitchen space is bigger than it actually is.
+You can trick the eye into thinking your kitchen space is bigger than it actually is with beautiful Schuco bifold doors to bring the outside in.
 Minimise obstacles that clutter or break the view through the galley.
 Handleless kitchens work well as there are no pesky knobs or handles to get caught on.
 Recessed lighting is a sleek solution too.
 Glass fronted wall cabinets or open shelving will prevent the room from looking top heavy, while having everything you need within view.

 - The right materials and finishes